Santiago Apostol Church (Plaridel): Simborio Chapel

 Near the church is an octagonal chapel locally known as the Simborio Chapel.
 Believed to have been built in the 1800s, the chapel may have functioned as a mortuary chapel although its current location in a residential area is a few meters away from the Catholic cemetery.
 The chapel features pointed arch windows and semicircular niches on its base.

+In the documentary "Sineliksik Bulacan: Pamana ng Lahi, Yaman aking Ipagmamalaki," the Simborio was said to have been built by an Augustinian priest, Padre Nemesio García, OSA.